Today's Articles

 Miñoso was inducted into the Baseball Reliquary's Shrine of the Eternals in 2002.
 In 2014, Miñoso appeared for the second time as a candidate on the National Baseball Hall of Fame's Golden Era Committee election ballot for possible Hall of Fame consideration in 2015.
 The other candidates, including former White Sox teammate Billy Pierce and two former players from Cuba, Tony Oliva and Luis Tiant, all missed induction in 2015.

 On September 19, 2004, Minnie Miñoso Day was celebrated at U.S. Cellular Field, and there was a pregame unveiling of a Minnie Miñoso statue at the field.
 Miñoso received the 2011 Jerome Holtzman Award from the Chicago Baseball Museum.
 Minnie Miñoso died on March 1, 2015, from a torn pulmonary artery resulting from chronic obstructive pulmonary disease.
-A funeral service was held for him at Holy Family Church in Chicago with over 1,000 dignitaries, officials, friends, and fans.
+A funeral service was held for him at Holy Family Church in Chicago, where there were over 1,000 dignitaries, officials, friends, and fans.
 "For South Siders and Sox fans, including me, Minnie Miñoso is and will always be ‘Mr. White Sox,’" President Barack Obama said in a statement released by the White House.
 Minnie Miñoso was inducted into the MLB Baseball Hall of Fame in 2022.

 To become a Coach